ParkinT/HireMe/EXPERIENCE.md

 ##### [David C. Cook](https://www.DavidCCook.com/global) "...equipping the local church on a global scale."

-###### [Disciplr.com](https://disciplr.com) is a new initiative serving teachers and local churches by applying Internet technology in a direct and useful manner.
+###### [Disciplr.com](https://disciplr.com) was a new initiative serving teachers and local churches by applying Internet technology in a direct and useful manner.

-As a Senior Ruby Developer, Thom is primarily responsible for the back-end API that drives [Disciplr.com](http://www.Disciplr.com).
+As a Senior Ruby Developer, Thom was primarily responsible for the back-end (Rails) API that drives [Disciplr.com](http://www.Disciplr.com).
-Daily interaction with a team of Web Design and other developers supporting Agular.JS and Ruby on Rails API (back-end).

-In its new iteration (Version 2), [Disciplr.com](http://www.Disciplr.com) is composed of a multitude of microservices built on the AWS Serverless platform.
-This provides an opportunity to work in numerous new-and-interesting languages such as:
+The **Next Generation** of [Disciplr](www.disciplr.com) is built on an entirely new technology stack consisting of:

+ - ASP.NET in C#
-  - ECMAScript
+ - Azure
-  - Node.js
+ - PostgreSQL and DocumentDB
  - Aurelia

-  - MongoDB
-  - Ruby
+In addition to being the sole maintainer of the current Rails application, Thom is an active part of the growing development team on this next iteration of [Disciplr](www.disciplr.com); utilizing Agile Development Processes and the entire suite of Microsoft Visual Studio and Azure portal tools.

 ##### [Leidos](http://www.leidos.com) .............................................................................2015